Horsham Museum and Art Gallery is open Tuesday to Saturday, 10am to 4pm, and all days across bank holiday weekends, 10am to 4pm.

 Useful information for when you visit

-Wheelchair access and assistance dogs
+Wheelchair access, assistance dogs and accessibility

 There is a wheelchair ramp at the front of the museum building, and once inside the ground floor and gardens are accessible to all.

 Mobility scooters should use the side entrance to enter the museum building.

 There is a disabled toilet on the ground floor.

 There is no step-free access to the first floor.
 The main staircase is wide enough for a helper to assist any visitor with mobility difficulties, though some of the passages upstairs are narrow.

 We allow assistance dogs into the museum and museum gardens.
 We do not allow any other dogs or pets, but are happy to supply your dog with a bowl of water outside.

 For those wishing to visit outside of busy periods the museum is quietest on weekdays outside of school holidays.